Things to do in Faro

 If you’re a history buff, visiting the Faro Municipal Museum or Museu Municipal de Faro is a good idea.
 You’ll learn more about historical civilisations and Faro’s history.
 The Archeological Museum is within walking distance of the Old Town and Largo da Sé.

-The museum is located in the Convento de Nossa Senhora da Assunção (Our Lady of Assumption Convent), and the building alone is well worth a visit!
-It was the second-oldest museum in the Algarve.
+The museum is located in the Convento de Nossa Senhora da Assunção (Our Lady of Assumption Convent), the second-oldest museum in the Algarve.
+The building alone is well worth a visit.

 The name was changed in 1894 to Museu Archeológico e Lapidar Infante D. Henrique to celebrate the 5th centenary of the navigator’s birth.
 The collection used to be in the Town Hall building but moved to Convento de Nossa Senhora da Assunção.

-Inside the Faro Municipal Museum, you’ll see artefacts from Roman, Moorish and medieval periods and religious artworks from the 20th century.
-The mosaic of the sea-god Oceanus is one of the highlights during your visit, as well as the 16th-century building.
-If you like history, this is one of the best things to do in Faro Old Town!
+Inside the Faro Museu Municipal, you’ll see artefacts from the Roman, Moorish, medieval periods and religious artworks from the 20th century.
+The mosaic of the sea-god Oceanus and the 16th-century building are among the highlights of your visit.
+If you like history, this is one of the best Faro things to do in the Old Town!

 13. Algarve Life Sciences Center

 Another great museum in Faro is the Algarve Life Sciences Center (Centro Ciência Viva do Algarve in Portuguese).
-The museum is in a former power station with permanent and temporary exhibitions.
-It’s very educational for all ages and one of the many fun things to do in Faro for kids.
+This museum is in a former power station and has permanent and temporary exhibitions.
+It’s very educational for all ages and one of the many fun things for kids to do in Faro.

-Ciência Viva do Algarve offers guided tours, and in the scientific areas, you’ll learn more about physics, geology, meteorology, and volcanism.
-Experience the feeling of an earthquake, learn more about the planets and visit the aquarium representing the environment of the Ria Formosa.
+Ciência Viva do Algarve offers guided tours.
+You’ll learn more about physics, geology, meteorology, and volcanism in the scientific areas.
+You can also experience an earthquake, learn more about the planets, and visit the aquarium representing the environment of the Ria Formosa.

 14. Belmarço Palace

-A unique building in the city centre is Belmarço Palace!
+A unique building in the city is Belmarço Palace!
 It’s a remarkable example of Revivalist architecture, and the building was once private property.
-Thankfully, it’s now open to the public and a great spot to take pictures.
-Check out the courtyard, the blue and white panels, and walk around the beautiful structure.
+Thankfully, it’s now sometimes open to the public and a great spot to take pictures.
+Check out the courtyard and the blue and white panels, and walk around the beautiful structure.

-Not only is Faro great to visit, but in the area is even more to see.
-Faro is, therefore, a great spot to stay a few days to discover more in the eastern Algarve.
+Not only is Faro great to visit, but there is even more to see in the area.
+Therefore, it is a great spot to stay a few days and discover more about the eastern Algarve.

 15. The Roman Ruins of Milreu

-For even more of Faro’s history, you can visit the Roman Ruins of Milreu (Ruínas Romanas de Milreu in Portuguese).
-The historical sights are located just outside town and date back to the 1st century!
+For even more of Faro’s history, visit the Roman Ruins of Milreu (Ruínas Romanas de Milreu in Portuguese).
+These historical sights are located just outside town and date back to the 1st century!

 The ancient ruins were occupied between the 1st and 11th centuries and inhabited by families of high social and political status.
 Milreu was once a luxurious village that contained a temple, a mill, and many commercial buildings.
 The city was richly decorated with mosaics and got many upgrades over the years.